Scroll To Top

 Queer Democrat Emily Randall ‘excited’ about Washington congressional primary victory

-Randall, a lesbian, captured a U.S. House seat in Washington State's Sixth Congressional District.
+Randall, who identifies as queer, captured a U.S. House seat in Washington State's Sixth Congressional District.

 trudestress